 Now that you’ve taken a look outside your building, it’s time to inspect the inside.
 First, look up.
 Are there any lights or ballasts out that make it difficult for your employees to see?
 Is lighting going to make it challenging for customers to shop?
 Now is a good time to change those and brighten up your business.

 Second, look down.
 Does the carpet look messy, dirty, or worn out?
 This is a good time to hire a carpet cleaner to come in and steam clean.
 You might also need to replace worn out carpet.
 Don’t forget your tiled floors.
 Make sure to repair broken or cracked tiles to avoid expensive accidents later.

 Your employee’s productivity depends on being comfortable.
 Your customers’ willingness to shop depends on cool temperatures in the summer months.
 Your computer systems need cool, flowing air to continue working properly.
 There’s a lot riding on your commercial HVAC system.
 Scheduling maintenance before the summer heat arrives makes good business sense.

 What you don’t need is someone who only understands residential HVAC units.
 What your business has and what your home uses are much different.
 Having a commercial HVAC technician service your system will save you from expensive downtime if the system goes out and lowers the unexpected costs of repairs.
 When we check your company’s HVAC system, we’ll inspect and test the controls, filters, capacitors, burners, motors, relays, economizers, and more.

 Owning a business involves much more than hiring the right people, offering the right product, and treating your customers well.
 During the hottest months of the year, it’s even more important to make sure everything is in good repair, looks good, and works well, including your HVAC system.
-If you haven’t scheduled your commercial HVAC maintenance yet, contact us at One Source Heating and Cooling by calling (205) 509-1929.
+If you haven’t scheduled your commercial HVAC maintenance yet, contact us at One Source Heating, Cooling & Electrical by calling (205) 509-1929.

 Image provided by Shutterstock